aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 # Use it to pause the virtual machine, saving its state for later.

 vagrant resume
-# Run it to continue after using `vagrant suspend`.
+# Run it to continue after using "vagrant suspend".